craftersps/Ai-Powered-solar-project/README.md

-# 🌍 Environmental Monitor Pro
+# 🌍 Environmental Monitor Pro — 5-Sensor IoT Dashboard with AI Analyst

 > A full-stack IoT environmental monitoring system — from bare Arduino sensors to a real-time AI-powered web dashboard.
 Built entirely from scratch without any IoT frameworks or cloud platforms.